tars/tars/docs/en/options.md

 In this option the name of the system sound is passed which will be played during the notification in case of failed build.
 If you don't need the sounds, you can set it with `undefined` value.

-### browserSyncConfig

-Config for the Browsersync module.
-This module implements the possibility livereload in browser, sharing the markup to an external web, creating a local server.

-#### baseDir

-Type: `String`

-Default: `'./dev'`

-The directory from which the server will take html-files.
-The html-file specified in [startUrl](#starturl) should be there.

-#### port

-Type: `Number`

-Default: `3004`

-Port on which markup will be available when you turn on local server.
-If the specified port is in use, it will automatically take the next free.
-You can set port via env var BROWSERSYNC_PORT.
-This var will override port from config.

-#### open

-Type: `Boolean`

-Default: `true`

-Opening the browser when you turn on livereload or sharing markup to an external Web.

-#### browser

-Type: `String or Array`

-Default: `google chrome`

-The name of the browser, which will be opened when you turn on livereload or sharing markup to an external Web.
-You can also specify an array of values to open several browsers.
-Available browsers: `safari`, `internet explorer`, `google chrome`, `firefox`, `opera`.

-#### startUrl

-Type: `String`

-Default: `'/index.html'`

-You can set name of the page which you want to load the first using livereload or markup sharing to an external Web.
-The path is specified from dev folder.

-#### useNotifyInBrowser

-Type: `Boolean`

-Default: `true`

-By default, the browser displays a notification that the browser has been restarted, JavaScript or CSS has been updated, etc.

-#### injectChanges

-Type: `Boolean`

-Default: `false`

-[Inject CSS while livereload](https://www.browsersync.io/docs/options/#option-injectChanges) or just reload page.

 ### minifyHtml

 Type: `Boolean`